thioridazine - oral (cont.)

 HOW TO USE: Take this medication by mouth with or without food, usually 2-4 times a day or as directed by your doctor.Dosage is based on your medical condition and response to therapy.
 Once your condition improves and you are better for a while, your doctor may work with you to reduce your regular dose.
 This may be done over time.
 Do not stop your medication or lower your dose without talking with your doctor first.
 Some conditions may become worse when the drug is stopped abruptly.
 Your dose may need to be gradually reduced.Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.Inform your doctor if your condition persists or worsens.

-SIDE EFFECTS: Dizziness, drowsiness, difficulty urinating, restlessness, headache, and blurred vision may occur.
+SIDE EFFECTS: Dizziness, drowsiness, difficulty urinating, constipation, restlessness, headache, and blurred vision may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor if any of these serious side effects occur: shakiness (tremors), muscle stiffness, mask-like facial expression, jerking movements while walking.Thioridazine may rarely cause a condition known as tardive dyskinesia.
+Many people using this medication do not have serious side effects.Tell your doctor if any of these serious side effects occur: shakiness (tremors), mask-like facial expression, jerking movements while walking.Thioridazine may rarely cause a condition known as tardive dyskinesia.
 In some cases this condition may be permanent.
 Tell your doctor immediately if you develop any unusual/uncontrolled movements (especially of the face, lips, tongue, arms or legs).In rare cases, thioridazine may increase your level of a certain chemical made by the body (prolactin).
 For females, this increase in prolactin may result in unwanted breast milk, missed/stopped periods, or difficulty becoming pregnant.
 For males, it may result in decreased sexual ability, inability to produce sperm, or enlarged breasts.
-If you develop any of these symptoms, tell your doctor immediately.Tell your doctor immediately if any of these rare but very serious side effects occur: signs of infection (e.g., fever, persistent sore throat), vision changes (e.g., vision loss, sudden difficulty seeing at night, brown-tinged vision).Seek immediate medical attention if any of these rare but very serious side effects occur: severe dizziness, fainting, fast/slow/irregular heartbeat, seizures.This medication may rarely cause a serious condition called neuroleptic malignant syndrome (NMS).
-Seek immediate medical attention if you develop the following rare but very serious side effects: rapid breathing, muscle stiffness, high fever, increased sweating, fast heartbeat, sudden mental/mood changes.A very serious allergic reaction to this drug is unlikely.
+If you develop any of these symptoms, tell your doctor immediately.Tell your doctor immediately if any of these rare but very serious side effects occur: signs of infection (e.g., fever, persistent sore throat), vision changes (e.g., vision loss, sudden difficulty seeing at night, brown-tinged vision).Seek immediate medical attention if any of these rare but very serious side effects occur: severe dizziness, fainting, slow heartbeat, seizures.This medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
+Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, change in the amount of urine.A very serious allergic reaction to this drug is unlikely.
 Seek immediate medical attention if it occurs.
 Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration